This the second part of a series I’m writing about the overlap of having a real estate license and also being a home stager.

 A home stager who happens to have a real estate license

-You’d rather stage homes than have your own real estate listings and all the costs that come with marketing them.
+- You’d rather stage homes than have your own real estate listings (and all the associated marketing costs).

 This discussion is aimed at people who already do both and are trying to decide whether they should maintain their real estate license.
 Typical reasons they might think of are: